mirzaazwad/mirzaazwad/README.md

 # Hello World! 👋

 ## My name is Mirza Mohammad Azwad.

-I am currently a Software Engineering student at the Islamic University of Technology, Bangladesh.
+#### I am currently a sophomore student pursuing a BSc in Software Engineering at the Islamic University of Technology(IUT), Bangladesh.

 <!--
 **mirzaazwad/mirzaazwad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.